ipfabric/docs/docs/IP_Fabric_Settings/ca.md

 !!!
 Info

-	Certificate has to be in PEM format with `.crt` extension, files with other extensions are omitted.
+    The certificate has to be in PEM format with `.crt` extension.
+Files with other extensions are omitted.

-After placing the certificate there, you will need to run `update-ca-certificates` command to link the certificate to the Trusted Root Certificate Store.
-Running it should give you output similar to the following:
+After placing the certificate in the directory, you will need to run the `update-ca-certificates` command to link the certificate to the `Trusted Root Certificate Store`.
+Running it should give you an output similar to the
+following:

 ```shell
 Updating certificates in /etc/ssl/certs...